codepainters/FD1/README.md

 The design features:

- * sperate keyboard and controller, connected using HDMI cable (the cheapest multi-wire cable available)
+ * separate keyboard and controller modules, connected using HDMI cable (the cheapest multi-wire cable available)

  * a simple control panel with 7-segment display and rotary encoder,